whyboris/utilitarianism.net/content/arguments-for-utilitarianism.md

 [^26]:
     However, this does not mean that utilitarianism will strive for perfect equality in material outcomes or even well-being.
 Joshua Greene notes that “a world in which everyone gets the same outcome no matter what they do is an idle world in which people have little incentive to do anything.
 Thus, the way to maximize happiness is not to decree that everyone gets to be equally happy, but to encourage people to behave in ways that maximize happiness.
 When we measure our moral success, we count everyone’s happiness equally, but achieving success almost certainly involves inequality of both material wealth and happiness.
 Such inequality is not ideal, but it’s justified on the grounds that, without it, things would be worse overall.

     Greene, J. (2013).
 [Moral Tribes: Emotion, Reason, and the Gap Between Us and Them](https://www.joshua-greene.net/moral-tribes).
-The Penguin Press., p.
-163; see also: [The Equality Objection to Utilitarianism](/objections-to-utilitarianism/equality).
+Penguin Press, p.
+163. See also: [The Equality Objection to Utilitarianism](/objections-to-utilitarianism/equality).

 [^27]: In practice, the psychological phenomenon of _loss aversion_ means that someone may feel _more upset_ by what they perceive as a “loss” rather than a mere “failure to benefit”.
 Such negative feelings may further reduce their well-being, turning the judgment that “loss is worse” into something of a self-fulfilling prophecy.
 But this depends on contingent psychological phenomena generating _extra_ harms; it is not that the loss is _in itself_ worse.
 [^28]: Bostrom, N. & Ord, T. (2006).
 [The Reversal Test: Eliminating Status Quo Bias in Applied Ethics](https://dx.doi.org/10.1086/505233). _Ethics_, 116(4): 656–679.